weizou1997/jenkins-dev/README.md

 One paragraph of your project description goes here.
 Describe what you're trying to do.
-What is the purpose of putting up this repo?
+What is the purpose of putting up this repo? learn how to version control projects with git.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine